 - There is no limit to the intricacy or difficulty of movement but guidelines have to be adhered to regarding specific categories

-- Stances, footwork, balance and posture are flawless
+- Stances, footwork, balance and posture are near perfect

 - Speed is explosive and power is released with smoothness and precision

 - There as an interplay of hard and soft, stopping and going, fast and slow

 - Combative intent is displayed in all techniques

 - Competitor understands the application of every skill and not simply perform movements by rote that are void of any functionality